ts-klassen/kabue/reference/rpc/OVERVIEW.md

 # Kabue RPC API – Overview

-Kabue exposes a small **RPC style** HTTP endpoint that allows the front-end or automation scripts to invoke server side functions that are **not** part of the official kabu ステーション REST / WebSocket API.
+Kabue exposes a small **RPC-style** HTTP endpoint that allows front-end code or automation scripts to invoke server-side functions that are **not** part of the official **kabu Station** REST / WebSocket API.

 *   Base URL (default build): `http://<host>:<port>/kabue/rpc/{id}`
 *   HTTP Method: **POST** *(only)*